sukikrishna/Fault_Tolerant_Chat_App/ENGINEERING_NOTEBOOK.md

 # Engineering Notebook

 We have developed a distributed chat application that supports fault tolerance through replication and ensures data persistence across failures.
 The full source code is available [here](https://github.com/sukikrishna/Fault_Tolerant_Chat_App/tree/main/src).
-More details on the code structure and how to run the code can be found in the [`README.md`](https://github.com/sukikrishna/Fault_Tolerant_Chat_App/tree/main)
+More details on the code structure and how to run the code can be found in the [`README.md`](https://github.com/sukikrishna/Fault_Tolerant_Chat_App/tree/main).
+Also, the deployed documentation can be found [here](https://sukikrishna.github.io/Fault_Tolerant_Chat_App/).

 ## Leader Follower Architecture Summary